 Carroll and Linda and their daughter Monica happen to live on a little piece of paradise 3-½-miles long and ½-mile wide, and they know it.
 They welcomed us to their 1918 beach house on Tybee Island and put us up in their guest suite, where we had our own kitchen, bathroom and entrance.
 After being told where we could find the washer/dryer,

 The black-and-white striped lighthouse that signals the entrance to the Savannah River.

-could find the washer/dryer, the neighborhood grocery store, and the beach chairs, we were free to explore Tybee’s beaches, downtown, and seafood restaurants on our own.
+the neighborhood grocery store, and the beach chairs, we were free to explore Tybee’s beaches, downtown, and seafood restaurants on our own.

 Our first night, we feasted on grilled shrimp and chipotle grits at the waterfront restaurant where Monica waitresses, then walked along the white-sand beach in the moonlight.
 It was 9 p.m. on a Thursday, but the beach resorts had already kicked into gear, so we were not alone as we strolled the edge of darkened surf.
 Teenagers were spotlighting sand crabs with flashlights, someone was setting off a mini fireworks show at the base of the dunes, and parents were watching their toddlers dig holes in the light of the town pier, which itself was crowded with people fishing for small sharks.
 With a blissfully warm breeze, warm water, and happy vacationers surrounding us, it felt for the first time like we were on vacation.
 I’m serious—most of the time, traveling feels like our job

 , so we were grateful for the opportunity to vacation on magical Tybee Island

 In between boogie boarding and bicycling, I had a happy accidental reunion with a shipmate from the spring 1999 season aboard the schooner